Topos: A Secure, Trustless, and Decentralized Interoperability Protocol: Design

 The Topos Subnet is a blockchain network whose main purpose is to handle registration of the ecosystem actors, namely the subnets and the TCE participants, to manage TOPOS, the ecosystem's native cryptocurrency, and to allow for governance of the protocol through on-chain voting, such that TOPOS token holders will have the ability to participate in future protocol improvements.
 Subnets register themselves by sending a special transaction which pays a dedicated fee denominated in TOPOS.
 Furthermore, the Topos Subnet is leveraged for the Sybil resistance of the TCE, requiring participants to lock a TOPOS amount in order to join the system.
 Finally, it enables the setup of an incentive mechanism for the TCE participants to be rewarded when following the prescribed protocol.\\

-As for the actual implementation, the Topos Subnet is built with the Substrate framework \cite{Substrate} and implements the hybrid BABE/GRANDPA consensus.
-Block production is conducted by the Ouroboros Praos-based \cite{David2018OuroborosPA} BABE protocol \cite{BABE}.
-BABE ensures liveness which guarantees that transactions submitted by honest users will eventually be recorded as part of the Topos Subnet state.
-Moreover, GRANDPA \cite{Grandpa} is leveraged as the finality gadget to ensure deterministic finality guaranteeing that blocks can never be reverted once finalized unlike protocols where finality is only probabilistic.
-Through the process of nomination and validation, an unbounded number of TOPOS token holders are economically incentivized to participate in the consensus and contribute to the security of the system.
+As for the actual implementation, the Topos Subnet is built with the Edge framework \cite{Edge} and implements the IBFT \cite{https://doi.org/10.48550/arxiv.2002.03613} consensus.
+IBFT ensures deterministic finality, guaranteeing that blocks can never be reverted once finalized unlike protocols where finality is only probabilistic.
+Through the process of nomination and validation, an unbounded number of TOPOS token holders are economically incentivized to participate and contribute to the security of the system.